From Convict To Criminal Justice Reporter: 'I Was So Lucky To Come Out Of This'

 Blakinger continued using drugs in college and once tried to kill herself by jumping off a bridge.
 In 2010, during her senior year at Cornell University, she was arrested with 6 ounces of heroin and sentenced to prison.

-While incarcerated, Blakinger came to realized just how many inmates struggle with addiction and mental illness.
-After her release, she returned to Cornell, and eventually began a career as a criminal justice reporter.
+While incarcerated, Blakinger came to realize just how many inmates struggle with addiction and mental illness.
+After her release, she returned to Cornell and eventually began a career as a criminal justice reporter.

 Blakinger's reporting has led to several prison reforms, including a recent move to use 3D printers to provide dentures to prisoners in Texas.

-When she saw the prisoner she had written about with his new teeth last week, Blakinger felt especially gratified: "It was a really cool moment for me.
-I've been in prison, I've struggled to get adequate medical care, I've struggled to get adequate dental care, and to go back and to so tangibly see the impact of a story in a way that's impacted people in a position that I was in eight years ago, was just fabulous."
+When she saw the prisoner whom she had written about with his new teeth last week, Blakinger felt especially gratified: "It was a really cool moment for me.
+I've been in prison, I've struggled to get adequate medical care, I've struggled to get adequate dental care, and to go back and to so tangibly see the impact of a story in a way that's impacted people in a position that I was in eight years ago was just fabulous."

 Interview Highlights